roll/interest-py/README.rst

 Interest
 =====================
-Interest is a REST framework on top aiohttp (experimental).
+Interest is a REST framework on top of aiohttp (experimental).

 ..
 Block: badges